-Other commentators point to the 8th century Irish monk Saint Amadán, his feast day falls on April 1st, as the origin of the custom - Amadán was well known for erratic and eccentric behaviour and seems to have liked to play to odd (sometimes very odd) prank on fellow churchmen and even the faithful.
+Other historians point to the 8th-century Irish monk Saint Amadán as the origin of the custom.
+His feast day falls on April 1st and St. Amadán was well known for erratic and eccentric behavior and seems to have enjoyed playing strange (and sometimes very odd) pranks on fellow churchmen and even the faithful.

-First mention of the tradition might have been made during 1392 in Chaucer's "Canterbury Tales", in the "Nun's Priest's Tale" - then again this might be an error made while copying the manuscript.
-The first undisputed English reference was therefore made in 1686, John Aubrey naming April 1st as "Fooles Holy Day".
+First mention of the tradition for practical jokes on April 1st might have been made during 1392 in Chaucer's "Canterbury Tales", in the "Nun's Priest's Tale."
+Might is the keyword here because this mention of pranking might have been an error made while copying the manuscript.
+The first undisputed English reference was therefore made in 1686 when John Aubrey named April 1st as "Fooles Holy Day".

 And why April 1st?
 One theory says that well into the 16th century, New Year's Day was celebrated around this time.
 Then it changed to January 1st.
-And those obstinately sticking to tradition were the "April Fools".
-But then this might just hold true for France ...
+Those who chose to keep the tradition and celebrate the new year in April were the "April Fools".
+This is likely true for France, but it remains to be seen if the custom reached Ireland at the same time.

 April Fool's Day Traditions in Ireland

-The traditions connected with April Fool's Day in Ireland are much the same as in Britain - you pitch your prank, if somebody falls for it, he or she is finally exposed by a loud shout of "April Fool!"
+The traditions connected with April Fool's Day in Ireland are much the same as in Britain - you set up your prank, if somebody falls for it, he or she is finally exposed by a loud shout of "April Fool!"
 The playing of pranks has to cease at noon - anybody who attempts a prank after that time is, instead, making an instant April Fool out of himself or herself.
+Those are the local rules of the game.

-Another "tradition" (if it can be called thus) is the eternal "newsflash" that Ireland (or the UK) is to adopt driving on the right from April 1st.
-So predictable as to become repetitive and insultingly boring.
+Another "tradition" in Ireland is the "newsflash" that is usually jokingly released by the media on April 1st.
+However, the public is now so used to this joke news that any attempts by the media usually fall flat.
 The only novel approach to this was in a West Berlin newspaper in the 1980s, which announced that the British Sector of Berlin would henceforth adopt driving on the left.
+Lots of people fell for it.

-A time-honoured tradition, however, is the concoction of often elaborate April Fool stories by the media - much more effective in the days before the internet, when most people would read (and trust) only one paper or one radio station.
-Here is a selection of noteworthy Irish examples:
+A time-honored tradition of fake news was much more effective in the days before the internet when most people would read (and trust) only one paper or one radio station.
+While it doesn't work as well these days, the April Fools jokes have enjoyed a good deal of public success over the years.
+Here is a selection of the best Irish examples:

 1844 - Free Train Rides to Drogheda!